 While today this may seem primitive, in the days before we knew how to speak – grunting and waving was often enough to get the point through.
 Sure, we couldn’t create “Hamlet” but it was good enough to say “Let’s go hunt that boar.”
 There is no true communication in face-to-face encounters without body language.
 The verbal and the nonverbal communication complement each other.

 Think of the role of body language in communication as the ‘flavor’ that comes on top of the main idea; you can say “I’m OK” in a hundred different ways using different voices and facial expressions – each time the attitude varies and affects the message.

 The Study of Body Language

-The practical study of non verbal communication probably began with actors.
-Especially During the 19th century, when silence movies first introduced.
-Actors learned how display feelings, attitude and status by mimicking the body language of the character they played – not a small feat at all.
+The practical study of non-verbal communication probably began with actors.
+Especially During the 19th century, when silent movies were first introduced.
+Actors learned how to display feelings, attitudes, and status by mimicking the body language of the character they played – not a small feat at all.